Diabetes is a major concern for the elderly, effecting more than twenty-seven percent of older adults.

 Recent blog article by the Times indicated that relaxing can help promote a healthy lifestyle rather than constantly stressing to reach a certain number.

 While it is important to operate within the confines of diabetic diets and ensure that healthy glucose levels are being maintained, “Sometimes quality of life is more important…”.
-Dr. Medha Munshi works with diabetics at the Joslin Diabetes Center in Boston, and often tells anxious relatives that relaxing can be a good thing.
+Dr. Medha Munshi works with diabetics at the Joslin Diabetes Centre in Boston, and often tells anxious relatives that relaxing can be a good thing.

-In some cases, aggressive treatment of diabetes can lead to other health problems, such as hypoglycemia, or low blood sugar.
+In some cases, aggressive treatment of diabetes can lead to other health problems, such as hypoglycaemia, or low blood sugar.
 Thus it is important to ease into and maintain healthy levels of glucose.
 Especially for elderly people with other long-term illnesses, low blood glucose levels can be more dangerous than high blood glucose levels.

 Typical signs of low blood glucose levels are dizziness, cognitive decline, and fatigue.
 These can lead to complications like heart disease, long term cognitive disability, and can increase fall risk in the elderly.
 Thus there are many reasons to treat diabetes in the elderly differently from how it would be treated in a younger patient.
 Because lots of treatment and moderation related with diabetes is often to prevent further difficulties in the next forty to fifty years, for the elderly these treatments and constant restrictions do not necessarily apply.